The Participation Paradox: How To Survive It. How To Prosper From It

 For creativity of any form needs some form of resistance to ignite and inspire it, whether that’s the resistance of materials, media, form, genre or inherited expectations and practices.
 And so just as the engraver needs the resistance of the plate, we need the recognition that most people in the real world just aren’t that interested.
 This, not attention, is the real barrier to our success.
 And that’s a far, far bigger hurdle to conquer.
 It demands we find ways of being part of what people genuinely find interesting, rather than merely talk about ourselves.

-The recognition that brands aren’t simply built upon exclusive loyalty but are highly dependent on vast numbers of light, polygamous buyers – and that growth comes from acquiring more of them, not increasingly the loyalty of current buyers – puts the role of the ‘fan’ into proper perspective.
+Fans are actors, not the audience The recognition that brands aren’t simply built upon exclusive loyalty but are highly dependent on vast numbers of light, polygamous buyers - and that growth comes from acquiring more of them, not increasingly the loyalty of current buyers - puts the role of the ‘fan’ into proper perspective.

 While every brand wants some, fans alone are not the lifeblood of a brand.
 They cannot be the focus of marketing communications if a brand is not to ignore the far bigger populations of buyers who don't currently purchase our brand.
 Brands need to reach out beyond their fans.